-For a British (as opposed to American) podcast, this show is remarkably well attuned to narrative flow and immersive sound design.
+For an independent podcast, this show is remarkably well attuned to narrative flow and immersive sound design.
 The original music by Matshidiso creates the perfect atmosphere to the narratives - pushing the listener to feel both patience and suspense.
 More importantly, the show - like Eddo-Lodge’s book ‘Why I’m No Longer Talking to White People About Race’ - is driving a larger, much needed, conversation about the context surrounding what it means to identify as black in Britain.
 From topics such as institutional racism to the concept of ‘political blackness’, this podcast brings intersectionality to the forefront, explaining why the two ideas of white working class and multiculturalism can be in conflict with each other.
 Actor Riz Ahmed, journalist Owen Jones, musician Akala and other intelligent interviewees intertwine their own experience of racism with these central ideas.

 The podcast’s strength is in its careful, well-researched accounts of how critical junctures in recent political history moved the national public conversation about race from ‘diversity is our strength’ to ‘we’ve had enough of this’.
 This strength brings an urgently needed understanding to what is convincingly argued to be a complacent nation.
 Expositions on de-industrialisation in Dagenham, disillusionment with New Labour (#2 White Season part 1), BBC 2’s controversial ‘White Season’ (#3 White Season Part 2) and what the concept of ‘wokeness’ really means (#8 The Anti-Racist Renaissance) bring diverse perspectives on how race has been talked about in the UK.
 The podcast then takes one step further and explores how these public conversations affect what it can mean to be from an ethnic minority.